psanodiya94/doxygen_comment_generator/README.md

 ## Project Description

-**doxygen_generator** is a Python tool that automatically generates Doxygen-style comments for C++ header (`.h`, `.hpp`, etc.) and source (`.cpp`, `.cc`, etc.) files.
+**doxygen_generator** is a Python tool that automatically generates Doxygen-style comments for C++ header (`.h`, `.hpp`, etc.) files.
 It analyzes your code and inserts well-formatted Doxygen comments for classes, functions, enums, and variables, helping you maintain high-quality documentation with minimal effort.

 ## Features

-- Supports both C++ header and source files
+-- Supports C++ header files

 - Preserves code indentation in generated comments
 - Easily extensible for other C/C++ file types
 - Simple command-line interface